Mount Bessan

 Mt.
-Bessan (別山, Bessan) is located on the border of Gujō, Gifu Prefecture, and Hakusan, Ishikawa Prefecture, Japan, and rises to a height of 2399 m.
+Bessan (別山, Bessan) is located on the border of Takayama, Gifu Prefecture, and Hakusan, Ishikawa Prefecture, Japan, and rises to a height of 2399 m.
 There are two triangulation stations at the top of the mountain.
 Mount Haku can be seen from the north.
 Bessan Shrine (別山神社 Bessan Jinja) is a short distance from the peak.
 This area is part of Hakusan National Park.
 (Note: there is also a Mt.
 Bessan in located in Toyama Prefecture.)

 History

 Mount Haku has been climbed for religious purposes for centuries.
 One popular hiking route from the Gifu Prefecture side of the mountains to Mount Haku's peak runs through Mount Bessan.
 Mount Bessan, whose name means "Separate Mountain," received its name because it is slightly separated from the south side of Mount Haku.
 To the south of Mount Bessan is a small flat area called the Bessan Plain (別山平 Bessan Hira) and Lake Mitarashi (御手洗池 Mitarashi Ike).
 Near the lake are the ruins for the Bessan Room (別山室 Bessan-ya), which was used as a rest house for those making the pilgrimage up the mountain.